pyOpenSci/python-package-guide/CONTRIBUTING.md

 `:end-at:` options.
 And if the example code is Python, `:pyobject:` can be an even more future-proof way to keep the same documentation content even through code refactors.

-If you need example code that doesn't yet exist in `examples/` [see creating code for documentation](#creating-code-for-documentation).
+If you need example code that doesn't yet exist in `examples/` see creating code for documentation](#creating-code-for-documentation).

+(creating-code-for-documentation)=
 #### Creating code for documentation

 Whenever you come across a place that could benefit from a code block, instead of writing it in-line with a code fence